SahanaRamnath/Interpretability-of-Deep-Learning-Models/README.md

 # Interpretability-of-Deep-Learning-Models
 Dual degree project thesis on "Interpretability of Deep Learning Models".
-Work done under Prof. Mitesh M. Khapra at IIT Madras.
+Work done under the guidance of Dr. Mitesh M. Khapra at IIT Madras.

 ***Abstract***